 Second dwelling units in Atherton provide needed extremely low income and very low income housing.
-In 2008, the Atherton second unit survey revealed that 100 percent of the existing second units, and internal living quarters were affordable to households in the extremely low and very low income categories (compared with 80 - 90 percent of second units in the County as a whole).
+In 2008, the Atherton second unit survey revealed that 100 percent of the existing second units, and internal living quarters were affordable to households in the extremely low and very low income categories (compared with 80 -90 percent of second units in the County as a whole).
+This is because occupied second units in Atherton tend to be made available at low or no cost to family members or domestic employees.
 This level of affordability applied to all second units, not just older second units.
 Therefore, all new second units are projected to be available to households in the extremely low and very low income categories, but for the purposes of RHNA Atherton takes a more conservative approach.
+This is consistent with the research that 21 Elements conducted as well and matches the assumptions that Hillsborough used.